-Instead of combing through countless articles figuring out the differences between your options, I will present the information for you in 5 key areas that ultimately show why web development is still the superior and more effective solution for most people’s foray into the digital space.
+Instead of combing through countless articles figuring out the differences between your options, I will present the information for you in five key areas that ultimately show why you should learn web development.
+Learning to code is still the superior and more effective solution for most people’s foray into the digital space.

 Your clients and customers can use the ease of any device, from a computer to mobile phone, as they have the capability to display your content through the web browser.

 Native applications require users to access the app store on their devices or download programs – creating one more process or step in having access to your content.
 In other words, native applications are bound by targeted visibility, as users must seek out your application to download, rather than simply accessing a URL.

 Search engines do not have access to the closed environments of applications and thus, native applications take a backseat to the focused SEO marketing and advertising that websites can capitalize on.

 Web development is definitely a smoother path to developing your application.

-Rather than having to develop for multiple platforms, maintaining one codebase on a website will cost less, as there is one common skillset to utilize and focus on.
+Rather than having to develop for multiple platforms, maintaining one codebase on a website will cost less, as there’s one common skillset to utilize and focus on.

 Compatibility and performance issues will be limited to the browser capabilities, for the most part, unlike native applications, in which hardware updates can affect application performance and experience.

 Basically, if people don’t take the time and effort to download your app, it’s hard to see any returns.
 Additionally, any revenue created from app purchases is subject to marketplace fees, which can be as high as 30%.

 Websites also need to generate traffic to see any money, but it’s a lot more passive – there’s no “entry fee” or initial barrier to access the content.
 A simple typing of the URL into any browser allows users to immediately interact with any advertisements or shopping carts on the site.